 The biocharacteristic theory of medicine offers a rich, but user-friendly system of wellness for physicians & lay people to alleviate disease, improve quality of life, and harmonize their body using natural substances from their environment.

 The goal of the biocharacteristic theory of medicine is to improve health & wellness by calibrating diet & lifestyle to balancing the biocharacteristics of the client.
 Here are the main components:

-Assessment of Imbalance Using Biocharacteristics
+Assessment of Dysfunction Using Biocharacteristics

 Temper the above imbalances back to the ideal by

 How Biocharacteristics Improves HealthThis method restores function by:

 Treatment HypothesisThe biocharacteristics theory of medicine has value if treating categories of "bodily processes" leads to improved health outcomes when compared with the benefits, costs, and accessibility of other modalities.

 An example where western medicine uses biocharacteristics theory is the use of steroids to reduce a range of inflammatory or immune system activity.

 LimitationsSome factors cannot be cured by simply recalibrating a person's biocharacteristics.
 In these cases, biocharacteristic therapy can be palliative.
 For example: